-According to the first passage quoted above, it is only one's acquired rights that lose their validity in the state of nature (see also MM 6:313).
-This is the view advocated by Ripstein.29 For Ripstein, the assurance problem is generated by the fact that, absent any assurance that one's own rights will be respected, any respect for the rights of others is a violation of one's own innate independence (and thus conflicts with one's duties to oneself).
-Lacking the guarantee of reciprocity, respect for the acquired rights of another merely amounts to allowing the choice of a particular person (and not a universal law) to determine what one can do.
-Moreover, any enforcement of an acquired right in the state of nature is a violation of the innate independence of the person being coerced (and thus conflicts with the duty not to wrong others).
-This is because, lacking a guarantee that rights will be respected, no one is obliged to refrain from interfering with the property of others.
-But, because no one is obliged to refrain from interfering, coercion to stop such an interference is wrong.
-The innate right is not made invalid by the assurance problem, Ripstein claims, because, "Your entitlement to use force to exclude others from your own person is consistent with your obligation to refrain from interfering with repeated elsewhere.
+26 The passage quoted above from Perpetual Peace does not sit perfectly with this interpretation.
+This is because Kant says in that passage that another person wrongs me just by being near me in the state of nature, but this presupposes that my right can be violated.
+We can assuage the worry caused by this passage partly by noting that the claim is not repeated elsewhere.
 The passages in which Kant says that we cannot wrong each other in the state of nature far outnumber those in which he says the opposite.
 Furthermore, we might think that Kant is speaking from the perspective of a given individual in the state of nature here.
 Thought of this way, the passage would be providing a first-personal justification of the use of pre-emptive force-'she has not assured me that she will respect my rights, so I am entitled to the use of pre-emptive force'.
 However, since each person is entitled to employ the same reasoning from her own perspective, we get the assurance problem.

-29 (n.1): 161-63, 180.
+27 (n.1): 161-63, 180.